Baltimore bridge collapse and port closure send companies scrambling to reroute cargo

 While shipments are pushed forward to get things out ahead of the holiday in early February, the period afterwards “is the slow season for ocean freight,” he said.

-The century-old Domino sugar refinery, located at the port and a Baltimore institution, expects “no short-term impact” to its operations in the city.
+The century-old Domino sugar refinery, an iconic Baltimore institution located at the port, expects “no short-term impact” to its operations in the city.
 Marianne Martinez, a spokeswoman for Domino parent ASR Group, said the refinery has six to eight weeks of raw sugar supplies on hand.

+The bridge collapse nevertheless is likely to have an outsize impact on the regional economy around Baltimore and on businesses that rely on shipments of steel and cars that come through the port.

+In the Baltimore area, “if you’re in the construction business and you haven’t piled up enough steel because of (high) interest rates, then there’s a good chance you’re going to run out of steel,’’ Windward’s Daniel said.
+“If you’re in the shipbuilding or construction business, it can slow down your project.’’

+Thomas Goldsby, a professor of supply chain management at the University of Tennessee, predicted “some degree of confusion and bottlenecking” for a time.
+But he said that shipping companies have become accustomed to taking detours to other ports in the past few years due to conflicts along the Suez Canal or low water levels in the Panama Canal.

+“These steamship lines are having to be agile to the circumstances,” Goldsby said.
+“The other ports are ready to receive.
+What is a challenge for Baltimore is an opportunity up and down the coast.”

-McHugh reported from Frankfurt, Germany; D’Innocenzio from New York; and Wiseman from Washington
+McHugh reported from Frankfurt, Germany; D’Innocenzio from New York; Wiseman from Washington, and Krisher from Detroit.
+Martha Mendoza in Santa Cruz, California, also contributed.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.